If cleaning your home is a project you postpone until winter is back, then this list of cleaning hacks everyone should know is just what you need.

 And just like that, the resentment disappeared.

-When you act like the CEO of your home you are not only running your home but you are also delegating things to others to ensure everyone is doing their share.
-That means instead of you being the housekeeper running around cleaning, and washing, and cooking for the entire family, you are instead the organizer of daily activities that now get delegated to those who can best handle the job.
+When you act like the CEO of your home, you are not only running your home, but you are also delegating things to others to ensure everyone is doing their share.
+That means instead of you being the housekeeper running around cleaning, washing, and cooking for the entire family; you are instead the organizer of daily activities that now get delegated to those who can best handle the job.

-You can find a great list of age-appropriate chores HERE.
-Becky really has a great list along with tips on how to encourage your kids to chip in.
+You can find a great list of age-appropriate chores.
+Becky has a great list, along with tips on how to encourage your kids to chip in.
 She includes a list of daily chores (she calls these daily responsibilities) that children should do each day.

-Again this subtle mind shift on how you view things can make all the difference for not only you but for your children as well.
+Again these subtle mind shifts on how you view things can make all the difference for not only you but for your children as well.

 Step # 4.
 Delegate.